mikkelme/Simula_SummerProject/README.md

     </h5>
 </p>

-From figure $(11)$ we obserbe that the CSF flows into the brain tissue mainly during its path from the middle of the sinewave dimple and all the way up to the hard square edge (notice that the flow direction is left to right).
-We have no information about the velocity field in the brain tissue, but by combinning the information from figure $(11)$ and $(12)$ one might argue that we have two kinds of distint flow patterens:
+From figure $(11)$ we observe that the CSF flows into the brain tissue mainly during its path from the bottom of the sinewave dimple and all the way up to the hard square edge (notice that the flow direction is left to right).
+We have no information about the velocity field in the brain tissue, but by combinning the information from figure $(11)$ and $(12)$ one might argue that we have two kinds of distinct flow patterens:

 1. First, we observe that the CSF is cutting the cornes of the square edges, which is deduced from the fact that the in-flow to the brain tissue increases just before meeting a square edge but then immediately reverses after the edge.

-2. Secondly, by comparing the sizes of the in and out-flow we can deduce qualitatively that some of CSF makes its way all the way though the brain tissue from dimple to dimple.
+2. Secondly, by comparing the sizes of the in and out-flow we can deduce qualitatively that some of CSF not only cuts the cornes but makes its way all the way though the brain tissue from dimple to dimple.
 Intuitively we can make sense of this as the phenonema that not all the CSF "have time" to avoid the obstacle (brain tissue with reduced flow properties) and is forced to penetrate it rather than go around.

 ### Varying interface wavelength and amplitude